Q: What is the difference between Guggisberg’s Baby Swiss and Premium Swiss?

 A: Processed cheese is a product of ground-up cheddar cheeses along with other added ingredients to enhance flavor, which allows for easier melting.
 Natural cheese is made from milk that is received from dairy farms.
 Rennet and Cultures are added to the milk.

-Q: When I opened my package, my cheese was slightly inflated/had a puffy appearance.
+Q: When I opened my package, my cheese was slightly oily and/or inflated/had a puffy appearance.
 Is it still okay to eat?

 A: This is natural.
 The reactants in the cheese respond to the surrounding temperatures, and sometimes inflation results.
 There is nothing wrong with the cheese.
 In fact, some of our customers purposely leave a wheel sitting at room temperature for weeks at a time (before the seal is broken), feeling that the resulting biological reaction and swelling add flavor.